A Little Background …

 The purpose of the Home is not to find new homes for any of these children but to raise them to lead productive and self-sufficient lives by the time they reach age 18 and leave the Home.
 All of the children have numerous chores they do at the compound including laundry, dishes, cleaning and helping with the cooking for the “family” and the feeding program.

 In early 2016 Dago decided to step down as the Director of Ministries of Faith.
 Dilia has taken up the director position and all other responsibilities that come with the Ministry.

 The Children’s Home Today …

-The Children’s Home currently houses seven children, ages 12–19.
+The Children’s Home currently houses five children, ages 14–18.
 They all attend public school, share in the chores around the grounds, and participate in daily Bible stories.
-The children do their homework and house chores before participating in their favorite activities, playing in the playground or on the soccer field.
+The children do their homework and house chores and help out with church activities such as leading worship or helping out with Sunday school.

 We have a number of buildings on the property and God blessed us with our own church building, which was finished in January 2008.
 The building is used for worship and fellowship, as a cafeteria for the people who live here as well as for the popular feeding program.
 It also serves as a clinic for our annual medical/dental team visits.
 The school building, which doubles as Sunday school classrooms, was completed in 2012 and has an office, six classrooms, girls and boys bathrooms, and a garden for the children to maintain behind the building.
+In 2018 we started a new addition to the school building.
+We now have pre-school to eight grade and are quickly running out of room.
 Lastly, we have our own water well.
 The well system stretches 195 feet underground and has an output of 50 gallons of water per minute.

 We are so thankful …